Bachelor of Science degrees are offered in two programs:

 The Exercise Science program at the University of Kansas prepares students for a variety of career paths after graduation, including admission to most physical therapy schools.
-Graduates may also work in agencies that dispense health- and fitness-related programs, such as commercial or private health and fitness centers, hospital exercise and cardiac rehabilitation programs, and corporate fitness centers or apply for graduate study in exercise physiology or Physician Assistant.
+Graduates may also work in agencies that dispense health- and fitness-related programs, such as commercial or private health and fitness centers, hospital exercise and cardiac rehabilitation programs, and corporate fitness centers or apply for graduate study in exercise physiology.
+It also serves as a foundation for graduate-level work in health sciences, such as nursing, chiropractic, medicine (physician assistant, medical doctor, etc.), physical/occupational therapy or dietetics.
 The program combines rigorous coursework in the sciences with exercise science classes such as biomechanics, exercise biochemistry and neuromuscular exercise physiology.

-The Sport Management program at the University of Kansas builds on general education and introductory courses through seven core courses and an 18-semester hour minor in business, psychology, or journalism.
-Students complete courses in sociology of sport, sport ethics, sport facilities and event management, sport law, sport finance and economics, sport marketing, and personnel management.
+The Sport Management program at the University of Kansas builds on general education and introductory courses through nine core courses and an 18-semester hour minor in business, psychology, or journalism.
+Students complete courses in sociology of sport, sport ethics, sport facilities and event management, sport law, sport fundraising and sponsorship, sport finance and economics, sport communication, sport marketing, and personnel management.
 The culminating experience is a semester-long internship working in a student-selected area of sport management.
 This degree program prepares graduates for entry-level positions in intercollegiate athletics, professional sports, recreational programs, and the fitness industry.

 Successful applicants to the HSES undergraduate programs must demonstrate academic competency through the completion of admission coursework.

-An Admission Committee made up of program faculty make admission decisions based on the completion of admission courses, a minimum grade point average of 2.75.
+An Admission Committee made up of program faculty make admission decisions based on the completion of admission courses and a minimum grade point average of 2.75.

 The number of admissions is limited in the following majors: